rsdoiel/antenna/planet.md

 ---

-## O'Leary describes Dublin Metrolink as 'a waste of money'
+## O'Leary describes Dublin MetroLink as 'a waste of money'

 date: 2025-07-23, from: RTÉ News

-Michael O'Leary, Group Chief Executive of Ryanair Holdings, has described the proposed Metrolink rail service in Dublin - that would also serve Dublin Airport - as a waste of money.
+The head of Ryanair has described the proposed MetroLink rail service in Dublin - that would also serve Dublin Airport - as a waste of money.

 <br>